-Recently I have crossed the 2-year mark in my fitness transformation (from May 2016 to May 2018).
+Recently I have crossed the 2-year mark in my fitness update transformation (from May 2016 to May 2018).
 The purpose of this slow fitness journey is not only to be in better shape but to make better decisions about dieting, my reactions to food and my health overall.
 My philosophy is to make gradual changes to enforce discipline and to create lasting, life changing habits.

 I am tracking everything I consume through MyFitnesssPal (MFP) using the free app on my phone.
-I don’t go too crazy with it.
-I am not counting how much ketchup is on my burger for example but I make an estimated guess.
+But I don’t go too crazy with it.
+For example, I am not counting how much ketchup is on my burger but I make an estimated guess.
 If I go out to eat a burger that is made-to-order at a restaurant, I will try to find a similar size burger on MFP and try to factor in the calories of the bun and condiments to make it easier on me.

 I tend to err on the side of overestimating versus underestimating so I can be confident in my results.
 So if a quarter pound homemade burger is listed as 200 calories, I will find the entry for a quarter pound burger that is about 550 calories and enter that to cover the condiments and the bun, etc. I wholeheartedly believe in doing things that I can keep sustainable versus aiming for something 100% perfect each time and end up doing not a damn thing.
 As of this post, I am on a 765 day streak on MFP tracking my food each day.